vulnlog/vulnlog/README.md

 }
 ```

-This defines two release branches `v1` and `v2` containing multiple releases (`0.1.0`, `0.1.1` `0.2.0`, `2.0.0` and
-`2.1.0`).
-A release without a publication date is still in development.

-Next, a project Vulnlog file is created containing your vulnerability analysis.
-For this demo example the file
-`demo.vl.kts` is used:

 This defines two release branches, `v1` and `v2`, which contain multiple releases (`0.1.0`, `0.1.1`, `0.2.0`, `2.0.0`
 and `2.1.0`).
 A release without a release date is still in development.